-This white paper looks at how product inspection systems support compliance with food safety standards by eliminating physical contaminants on pumped food lines.
-It begins with an introduction to metal detection and x-ray inspection and an explanation of how both technologies work.
-The paper then goes on to discuss factors that affect the sensitivity of product inspection equipment on pumped food lines.
+This paper explains how product inspection systems support food safety compliance by eliminating physical contaminants and the factors that affect the sensitivity of product inspection equipment.

 Most manufacturers and processors in the food and pharmaceutical industries recognize the need for metal detection systems and that they are an essential element of any efficient and effective quality-focused regime.
 There is an ever greater need for metal detectors in an increasingly competitive market-place driven by a growing range of complex factors including changing customer requirements, the tightening of industry standards, and the growth of regulatory and legislative bodies.